 - a.
-A natural person who has procured life insurance and paid premium amount thereon shall be entitled to a reduction of actual annual insurance premium or NRs 25,000 whichever is lower from taxable income - b.
-A natural person who has insured with resident insurer/insurance company for health insurance shall be entitled to a reduction of actual premium paid or NRs 20,000 whichever is lower - c.
-In respect of contribution to retirement fund, 1/3rd of taxable income or NRs 300,000 (NRs 500,000 if contribution is done in SSF) or Actual contribution whichever is lower.
+A natural person who has procured life insurance and paid the premium amount thereon shall be entitled to a deduction from the taxable income the lower of the actual annual insurance premium or NRs 40,000. - b.
+A natural person who has insured with a resident insurer/insurance company for health insurance shall be entitled to a deduction from the taxable income the lower of the actual premium paid or NRs 20,000.

+- c.
+A resident natural person who has insured a private building in his/her ownership with a resident insurer/insurance company shall be entitled to a deduction from the taxable income the lower of the actual annual premium paid or NRs 5,000. - d.
+In respect of contribution to an approved retirement fund, 1/3rd of taxable income or NRs 300,000 (NRs 500,000 if the contribution is done in SSF) or actual contribution whichever is lower.